 Update 8/2014: I wore these to Camp Muir and they were fantastic.
 The heel is rotting out and the soles are bald, time to retire them, but I am having a hard time parting with them.

 Here's what other sites are saying:

+On Sale.
 Free Shipping.
 Scarpa Men's Spark GTX Shoe FEATURES of the Scarpa Men's Spark GTX Shoe Minimal 6mm midsole drop versus 10-12mm in traditional running shoes Compression molded EVA midsole 1.2mm H-EVA forefoot strike plate for protection Planet Friendly SPECIFICATIONS of the Scarpa Men's Spark GTX Shoe Upper: Recycled Synthetic Leather and Polyester Mesh Lining: Gore-Tex - Extended Comfort Plate: H-EVA Plate Midsole: Compression molded EVA Outsole: Speed Lite HDR Last: TR2 Weight: 1/2 per pair: 10.4 oz / 295 g

 - Moosejaw refers to the men's version